Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

-Vigorous exercise is high impact exercise which can include: running, cycling, football, rugby, swimming, dancing, martial arts and many more.
+Vigorous exercise is higher impact exercise like running, cycling, football, rugby, swimming, dancing, martial arts and many more.
 Vigorous exercise helps to improve your muscle and bone strength.
 This type of exercise also helps improve your mood and increases your self-esteem.

 Vigorous activity makes you breathe fast and hard.
 You won’t be able to say more than a few words without pausing for breath.